 Panl Cookbook

-The Panl JSON response attempts to provide the implementer with information to determine the rendering to the interface, rather than hard-coding Solr field names and deciding on how they should be handled.
+The Panl JSON response attempts to provide the implementer with enough information to determine the rendering to the interface, rather than hard-coding Solr field names and deciding on how they should be handled.

 In this chapter, some 'recipes' for how to implement various faceted search queries that have been seen on other websites.